University Health Clinic

 Counseling, examination, diagnosis and consultation services are available at no additional charge.
 However, some fees do apply for injections or other medications.
 Students are responsible for the costs of lab work, X-rays, prescription drugs and referrals.

 Patients of the Clinic and Counseling Services are seen by appointment from 8 a.m.–5 p.m.
-Monday–Friday, call 942-2171.
+Monday–Friday, call 325-942-2171.
 Walk-ins are welcomed and will be assessed by the nursing staff for an appointment.
-For evenings after 5 p.m., Monday–Friday, Students should use their insurance at local walk-in clinics.
+For evenings after 5 p.m., Monday–Friday, Students should use their insurance at local walk-in clinics (NOTE: The relationship with Shannon Clinic does not include M-F days when the campus clinic is open and never includes times after 5 p.m., M-F).
 Please see Weekends and ASU Holidays for additional service arrangements.

 Students must present their valid ASU OneCard to access university health services.
-Distance Learners who would like to have access to campus health services can opt in by paying the Medical Services Fee at the clinic.
+Distance Learners and students continuing on in the Fall (were FT students in the Spring prior to) but not taking summer courses who would like to have access to campus health services can opt in by paying the Medical Services Fee at the clinic.
 For more information, please call us at 325-942-2171.

 Students have the option of printing the New Patient Information Form and bringing it in on their next visit to the University Health Clinic.
 The form is also available at the clinic.